 Resources and Support for Parents

-After establishing a plan for evaluating and addressing developmental delays, parents may find themselves seeking additional resources and support.
+After establishing a plan for evaluating and addressing developmental delays, parents may seek additional resources and support.

-This is essential to guarantee that each unique child receives the best assistance tailored to their individual needs, recognizing that every child is different.
+This is essential to guarantee that each unique child receives the best assistance tailored to their needs, recognising that every child is different.

 Parents and professionals should collaborate closely, using the following resources effectively: